 Duties of a chaperone

 Your first duty while acting as a chaperone is to the child in your care.
-You must not engage in activities that interfere with the child's duties.
+You must not undertake any other duty relating to the production, for example technical work, direction or taking part.

-You are legally responsible for the child, except when they are in the care of a teacher.
+You are legally responsible for the child, except when they are in the care of their parent or a teacher responsible for providing their main education.
 You should exercise that care which a good parent would reasonably expect to give the child.

-If the child is working in a theatre, you must know the times when the child should attend or be on stage.
+Legislation sets out the maximum number of hours a child can attend a performance or rehearsal according to their age.
+If the child is working in a theatre, for example, you must know the times when the child should attend or be on stage.
 These times must come within what the licence permits.

 When the child is not performing, you must ensure they are properly supervised.
 You must make sure they have adequate meals, rest and recreation.